 Election 2015 disclaimer - Note that now that Parliament has been dissolved there are no sitting MPs.
 Dr Liam Fox is the Conservative Party Candidate for North Somerset.

-Dr Liam Fox has been our MP for 22 years and lives locally in Tickenham.
+Dr Liam Fox was first elected in 1992 and lives locally in Tickenham.
 He holds regular surgeries for constituents in Clevedon, Nailsea, Portishead and Yatton and has a reputation as a hard-working constituency MP.

 He worked as a GP in Nailsea before becoming a member of Parliament and has held high office in both opposition and government.
 He has the experience inside and outside Parliament we need for good government.

 Liam has been at the centre of local campaigns such as the defence of the green belt, especially around Long Ashton, Dundry and Failand.
 He has been a leading figure in the local battles such as the electricity pylons affecting Backwell, Nailsea and Yatton.
 In Parliament he has campaigned for a Portishead railway link and famously described Portishead as the biggest cul-de-sac in Britain .

 He is patron of a large number of local organisations and charities including Mencap, Children's Hospice South West, Clevedon Pier, Portishead lifeboat, the Jessie May Trust, the Curzon Cinema and numerous sports clubs.

 Liam contested Roxburgh and Berwickshire in the 1987 General Election, and was elected as the Member of Parliament for Woodspring (renamed North Somerset for the 2010 General Election) in April 1992.